Effective January 3, 2014

 Each Site may provide hyperlinks, which are highlighted words or pictures within a hypertext document that, when clicked, take you to another place within the document, to another document altogether, or to other websites not controlled by ACA.
 These hyperlinked websites may contain privacy provisions that are different from those provided herein.
 ACA is not responsible for the collection, use, or disclosure of information collected through these websites, and ACA expressly disclaims any and all liability related to such collection, use, or disclosure.

 Children’s Privacy Protection

-In the event of a breach of the confidentiality or security of your personal information, ACA US will notify you if reasonably possible and as reasonably necessary under applicable law so that you can take appropriate protective steps.
-ACA US may notify you under such circumstances using the email address or addresses that it has on record for you.
+In the event of a breach of the confidentiality or security of your personal information, ACA will notify you if reasonably possible and as reasonably necessary under applicable law so that you can take appropriate protective steps.
+ACA may notify you under such circumstances using the email address or addresses that it has on record for you.
 You should also take care with how you handle and disclose your personal information.
 Please refer to the U.S. Federal Trade Commission’s website for information about how to protect yourself against identity theft.

 Enforcement and Dispute Resolution

-ACA US has further committed to refer unresolved privacy complaints under the EU-U.S. Privacy Shield Principles BBB EU PRIVACY SHIELD.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+ACA has further committed to refer unresolved privacy complaints under the EU-U.S. and Swiss-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/bbb-privacy-shield/file-a-complaint for more information and to file a complaint.